 3. Sustainability and environmental friendliness

-4. Ideal for traveling
+4. Ideal for travel

 Disadvantages and considerations of waterless skincare